hanachiru/AssetBundleMCP/README.md

 ## Usage

 ### 1. **Loading AssetBundles**:

-Specify the directory path containing the AssetBundles you want to analyze and instruct the tool to load them.
+Specify the path to the directory containing the AssetBundles or the AssetBundle files you want to analyze, then instruct the system to load them.
 > Please load the AssetBundles in C:/path/to/your/assetbundles

 The tool will analyze the AssetBundles and save the results to a temporary database file.
 If you do not specify an output destination, an SQLite file will be created in the current directory.